ORIF - lag screw (epiphysis); ORIF - compression plate (metaphysis)

 Pearl: The combination of reduction aids is often necessary to obtain anatomic reduction.
 Attempts at a reduction of the intercondylar split with the pointed reduction forceps alone are often unsuccessful, as rotational control of the femoral condyle is also needed.
 The use of the Schanz pin in conjunction with the pointed reduction forceps is therefore preferred.

-Before definitive fixation is undertaken, more than one foreceps is applied.
+Before definitive fixation is undertaken, more than one clamp is applied.
 Usually, one to two additional K-wires are inserted, either from medial to lateral, or lateral to medial.

 Definitive articular surface fixation

-Screws are inserted along the periphery of the articular surface of the lateral femoral condyle going from lateral to medial or from medial to lateral to compress the intercondylar split.
+Screws may be inserted along the periphery of the articular surface of the lateral femoral condyle going from lateral to medial to fix the intercondylar split.

-Insertion of screws in this manner leaves an area free of screw traffic or a "free-zone" of bone into which a laterally based plate system can be inserted (dotted circle).
+Insertion of screws in this manner leaves an area free of screw traffic or a „free zone“ of bone into which a laterally based plate system can be inserted (dotted circle).
+Insertion of screws in this manner allows a „free zone“ of bone into which the plate can be placed (dotted circle).

 Comment on further illustrations